nellencr/clone-of-apple.com/README.md

 You are welcome to make contributions to the repository.
 Contributions may be made through issues comments and feature requests.

-You may find the issues page on: https://github.com/nellencr/Form-for-Collecting-Data/issues
+You may find the issues page [here](https://github.com/nellencr/clone-of-apple.com/issues)

  ## Author